juliaguida/oystercard/goals/self_directed_learning/inquiry_projects/javascript_tdd_readability.md

 #### 99 Green Bottles

-Print the lycrics of the 10 Green Bottles song, using numbers e.g.
+Print the lyrics of the 10 Green Bottles song, using numbers e.g.

 ```
 99 green bottles hanging on the wall,